-Distribution approach
+Distribution Approach

-Recruitment was via organisations whose membership included medical staff working in elite football.
-This recruitment approach was chosen to increase participation, rather than only contacting the clubs' designated medical officer.
-Organisation selection was agreed by all authors, and all those contacted agreed to participate and included: The British Association of Sport and Exercise Medicine (BASEM), The Faculty of Sport and Exercise Medicine (FSEM), The Football Medicine and Performance Association (FMPA), and The Football Association Medical Society (FAMS).
-Healthcare members of the organisations were sent at least one email with some also promoting recruitment via social media (Twitter and Linkedin).
-Involvement was without obligation with no financial benefit.
-Recruitment opened beginning of January 2020 and closed end of February 2020.
+120 Recruitment was via organisations whose membership included medical staff working in 121 elite football.
+This recruitment approach was chosen to increase participation, rather 122 than only contacting the clubs' designated medical officer.
+Organisation selection 123 was agreed by all authors, and all those contacted agreed to participate and included: 124 The British Association of Sport and Exercise Medicine (BASEM), The Faculty of Sport and 125 Exercise Medicine (FSEM), The Football Medicine and Performance Association (FMPA), and The Football Association Medical Society (FAMS).
+Healthcare members of the 126 127 organisations were sent at least one email with some also promoting recruitment via social media (Twitter and Linkedin).
+Involvement was without obligation with no financial 128 129 benefit.
+Recruitment opened beginning of January 2020 and closed end of February 130 2020.
 The nature of distribution prevented an exact response rate being calculable.

-Ethical approval was granted by Queen Mary University of London ethical research committee, ethics code QMREC2018/48 030.
+131 Ethical approval was granted by Queen Mary University of London ethical research committee, ethics code QMREC2018/48 030.
 Consent was gained using a pre-participation leaflet with confirmation of acceptance being required.
 Respondents could withdraw up until completion of the questionnaire.
 All information collected was anonymous and non-identifiable.
 The questionnaire was hosted on a secure website by Online Surveys (JISC, Bristol, United Kingdom).

-Statistical analysis
+Statistical Analysis

-Analysis was conducted within Statistical Package for Social Sciences (SPSS; version 26, IBM Corp, NY, USA) with significance set at $P \le 0.05$., Pearson χ^2 was used to assess difference in nominal data between groups.
-Differences in non-parametric Likert scale responses were assessed using the Mann-Whitney U tests (U) for differences between two distinct groups including gender, or

-Kruskal-Wallis test (H) for differences between more than two distinct groups including profession.
-When analysing responses to coach or player education or baseline concussion assessment rates, answers of 'not sure' were grouped with 'no' responses, due to any uncertainty around the definite delivery of education and/ or concussion assessment collection inferring deviation from the FA recommendations.
+Analysis was conducted within Statistical Package for Social Sciences (SPSS; version 26, IBM Corp, NY, USA) with significance set at P□≤0.05., Pearson X2 was used to assess difference in nominal data between groups.
+Differences in non-parametric Likert scale responses were assessed using Mann-Whitney U tests (U) for differences between two distinct groups including gender, or Kruskal-Wallis test (H) for differences between more than two distinct groups including profession.
+When analysing responses to coach or player education or baseline concussion assessment rates, answers of "not sure" were grouped with "no" responses, due to any uncertainty around the definite delivery of education and/or concussion assessment collection inferring deviation from the FA recommendations.

-Results

-A total of 136 completed questionnaires were received.
-Five respondents were excluded for not working pitch-side, five for not working in the United Kingdom, and six for not working in football leaving 120 included responses - with demographics seen in (Table 1).
-97% (N = 116) of respondents indicated they were aware of the FA guidelines.
+Results A total of 136 completed questionnaires were received.
+Five respondents were excluded for not working pitch-side, five for not working in the United Kingdom, and six for not working in football leaving 120 included responses - with demographics seen in Table 1.
+97% (N=116) of respondents indicated they were aware of the FA guidelines.
+Table 1 near here 156

 A lower proportion of doctors were female (11%) compared to physiotherapists (31%) and sports and/or rehabilitation therapists (43%).
-Of the 64 doctors, 33% (N = 21) were consultants and 67% (N = 43) were non-consultant level.
+Of the 64 doctors 33% (N=21) were consultants, and 67% (N=43) were non-consultant level.